yangryu321/webAPIwithSQL/README.md

 page, the only thing is it's called "index.html" in Angular but layout.cshtml in asp.net core.
 But I do feel <br/>
 Angular is more powerful when it comes to frontend development with all the features supported.

-###*About asp.net core webAPI* :
+### *About asp.net core webAPI* :
 After learning MVC, it's pretty easy to understand what is going on with webapi.
 For example the <br/> middleware setup and routing.
 It's very lightweight, even lighter with minimalAPI, and only write <br/> what you need.
 Just don't forget to enable cors to use it with other frameworks.<br/>

 ## Epilogue
 The project is not being hosted yet because I think it needs more features.
-For example a login system and more pages as it is a single <br/>
-page app at the moment.
-About hosting, I'm thinking about using Docker as I'm really interested in Docker recently.
-Maybe Docker on Azure<br/>
-for the hosting.
+For example a login system<br/> and more pages as it is a single page app at the moment.
+About hosting, I'm thinking about using Docker<br/> as I'm really interested in Docker recently.
+Maybe Docker on Azure for the hosting.

 <br>